• sliderimage

 Since 1999, Martin has used these abilities to specialise in representing healthcare professionals, including staff of a major pharmaceutical company as well as those self-employed.
 He provides advice on investigations by the police, statutory and regulatory bodies.
 He has advised many professionals at the police station, court, Coroner’s Inquests and disciplinary proceedings.
 He has undertaken the advocacy and presentation of cases before the General Pharmaceutical Council and Pharmaceutical Society of Northern Ireland.

 Martin has dealt with the full range of issues that will arise when representing professionals, including corporate manslaughter, fraud and regulatory breaches.
-As Martin undertakes his own advocacy before the tribunals, he brings continuity that cannot be achieved by the use of external counsel.
+Martin undertook his own advocacy before the tribunals, bringing continuity that cannot be achieved by the use of external counsel.
+Although now retired from the partnership and no longer on the roll of solicitors, Martin continues to prepare and litigate such matters.

 His abilities were recognised in 1997 by the Legal Services Commission (now the Legal Aid Agency) when he was appointed to the Funding Review Committee where he sat as both Chair and member.